Blanquefort-bq/praktyki2024/README.md

+This is a fork of a project, that 5 of my friend and I did for apprenticeships in 2024 in my 3rd grade in technical school.

 # Praktyki2024

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.